 Ok Rockstar – #realtalk time.
 I have heard a lot of questions and comments lately about seeing your abs, and how to get fat to LEAVE your trouble areas.
-I’ve also heard a lot of discouragement from people who didn’t feel like they saw “enough” progress in the past month.
+I often hear discouragement from people who don’t feel like they see progress, even when they’re trying really hard.

 I know it’s enticing to do ab workouts every day, thinking that you’ll see your abs faster, but unfortunately doing workouts that target areas where you’re carrying extra body fat will not magically melt the fat off.

 We cannot “spot reduce” fat – and I would caution you from taking any supplements that promise to do so, or use “cleanses” or other quick fixes like body wraps, as they are short-term strategies some of which can harm your hormones and will not give you real, long-lasting results.

 You CAN get the fat off – and keep it off.
 Fat comes off our body systemically (which means all over our bodies), and in an order governed by our DNA.It will come off in the order it came on.